-11. Appendix III: Candidate Specifications listed to the IANA table
+10. Appendix II: Candidate Specifications for the IANA Table

 This draft defined the structure of the IANA table in Section 4.1.
 Though the management of the table is up to IANA, this appendix provides candidate entries.
+Note that OVAL and CVE are registered trademarks, and CAPEC, CCE, CEE, CPE, CWE, CWSS, MAEC, and OCIL are trademarks, of The MITRE Corporation.